GOLD SCALES ENTRY

 If you hold the [Page Up] pressed down, you can scroll fast upwards, which is often useful.

-[Page Down] or [Ctrl + Page Down] - Take you one "screen window" down.
+[Page Down] or [Ctrl + Page Down] - Takes you one "screen window" down.

-If you hold the [Page Down] pressed down, you can scroll fast downwards, which is often useful.
+If you hold the [Page Down] pressed down, you can scroll fast downwards, which can also be useful.

-[Home] or [Ctrl + Home] - Take you to the top of the page at once.
+[Home] or [Ctrl + Home] - Takes you to the top of the page at once.

-[End] or [Ctrl + End] - Take you to the end of the page at once.
+[End] or [Ctrl + End] - Takes you to the end of the page at once.